 Wara is simply delectable locally made Nigerian cheese curds mostly made from fresh cow milk.

 It is presumed to originate from Wara, a city located in Kwara state.
 In different vicinities, it goes by various names such as; Cottage cheese in America, Paneer in India, Woagachi or Wagassirou in Benin republic, Mashanza in Zaire.
+In the simplest form, wara is made by curdling milk (animal based milk such as cow/goat milk OR plant based milk such as soya milk).
+The solid part (proteins & fats) is separated from the liquid part (water and whey) after the curdling process and pressed together.

 It’s a sold piece of curdled milk with a squeeky feel usually eaten alone, as a snack once fried (this is known as Beske) or as an addition to various cuisines.
 Once prepared it’s usually white, unsalted and uncolored .
 It’s often sold within a day of manufacture due to the poor shelf life of the cheese.